Jobs

 Running the job

-IHP watches the job table in the database for any new records and automatically run the job asynchronously when a new job is added.
+IHP watches the job table in the database for any new records and automatically runs the job asynchronously when a new job is added.
 So to run a job, simply create a new record:

 newRecord @EmailCustomersJob |> create